rkruk/gmail-dmarc-automation/README.md

 - **Script not running?**
   - Check that triggers are set up correctly.
   - Make sure the Sheet ID is correct and you have permission.
+  - Ensure you updated the `spreadsheetId` variable at the top of the script.
 - **No DMARC emails found?**
   - Check your Gmail filter and label setup.
 - **Errors in parsing?**